Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 {\bf Performance engineering and co-design.} In current CSE practice, performance models are used to analyze existing applications for current and future computer systems; but the potential of performance analysis techniques is rarely used as a systematic tool for designing, developing, and implementing CSE applications.
 In many cases an a priori analysis can be used to determine the computational resources that are required for executing a specific algorithm.
 Where available, such requirements (e.g., flops, memory, memory bandwidth, network bandwidth) should be treated as nonfunctional goals for the software design.

-Required here is a fundamental shift from current practice of treating performance as an a posteriori diagnostic assessment to recognize it as an a priori design goal.
+Required here is a fundamental shift from the current practice of treating performance as an a posteriori diagnostic assessment to recognizing performance as an a priori design goal.
 This step is essential because when performance criteria are considered too late in the design process, fundamental decisions (about data structures and algorithms) cannot be revised, and improvements are then often limited to an unsatisfactory code-tuning and tweaking.
 The idea of an a priori treatment of performance goals in scientific software engineering is related to the {\em co-design} paradigm and has become a new trend for developing next-generation algorithms and application software systems.
 The nations of the G-8 have instituted regular meetings to strategize about the formidable task of porting to emerging exascale architectures the vast quantity of software on which computational science and engineering depend.
 These co-design efforts were codified in the 2011 International Exascale Software Project Roadmap~\cite{dongarra_ijhpca2011}.

-{\bf Ultrascalability and asynchronous algorithms.} For the foreseeable future all growth in compute power will be delivered through increased parallelism.
+{\bf Ultrascalability.} For the foreseeable future all growth in compute power will be delivered through increased parallelism.
 Thus, we must expect that high-end applications will reach degrees of parallelism of up to $10^9$ within a decade.
 This situation poses a formidable challenge to the design and implementation of algorithms and software.
 Traditional paradigms of bulk-synchronous operation are likely to face significant performance obstacles.
-Many algorithms permit increased asynchronous executions, enabling processing to continue even if a small number of processors stay behind; but this is a wide-open area of research because it requires a new look at data dependencies and possibly also nondeterministic execution schedules.
+New communication-avoiding algorithms must be designed and analyzed.
+Many algorithms permit increased asynchronous executions enabling processing to continue even if a small number of processors stay behind; but this is a wide-open area of research because it requires a new look at data dependencies, exploiting task-based parallelism, and possibly also nondeterministic execution schedules.
 Additionally, system software must be extended to permit the efficient and robust implementation of such asynchronous algorithms.

 {\bf Power wall.} The increasing aggregate compute capacity in highly parallel computers both on the desktop and on the supercomputer promises to enable the simulation of problems with unprecedented size and resolution.
 However, electric power consumption per data element is not expected to drop at the same rate.
 This creates a {\it power wall}, and power consumption is emerging as one of the fundamental bottlenecks of large-scale computing.
 How dramatic this will be for computational science can be seen from the following simple example.